ramazansen1/millionare-app/README.md

 - CSS3
 - JAVASCRIPT

-# Expense Calculator App View
+# Who Wants To Be A Millionaire View

 <img src="images/screen-view.gif">